Beardocracy/simple-shell/README.md

 # Simple_Shell

-Our Simple_Shell is able to
+Our Simple_Shell is an awesome entry way into the world of computers.
+This shell can work on any operating system or computer.

 ## Getting Started